IP Checker

 #### Platform

-`navigator.platform` - the browser platform (`Win32`, `MacIntel`, `Linux x86_64`).
+`navigator.platform` is the browser platform (`Win32`, `MacIntel`, `Linux x86_64`).
 If it does not match the User-Agent, this is a clear sign of data spoofing.

 #### Ad Blocker